Bill Peet (1915-2002) created stories and animation for many classic animated films.

 His handprints and signature can also be seen on a plaque at the movie company’s headquarters in Burbank, California, to this day.

-The Herron School of Art and Design is the second stop on our Indiana Author Adventures Trail!
+The Herron School of Art and Design is the third stop on our Indiana Author Adventures Trail!